vivaria/edisonrul.ing/docs/source/cards/d/divine-dragon-excelion.md

 ### Card Rulings

-●Choosing effects when “Divine Dragon – Excelion” is Summoned is a Trigger Effect.
+*   Choosing effects when “Divine Dragon – Excelion” is Summoned is a Trigger Effect.
 Your opponent can chain “Disappear” to remove from play 1 “Divine Dragon – Excelion” in your GY, and you will choose 1 less effect.
-●If “Chain Destruction” is chained to the Trigger Effect when “Divine Dragon – Excelion” is Summoned, “Chain Destruction” will resolve first, so all your copies of “Divine Dragon – Excelion” will be in the GY and you choose a number of effects equal to the new amount.
+*   If “Chain Destruction” is chained to the Trigger Effect when “Divine Dragon – Excelion” is Summoned, “Chain Destruction” will resolve first, so all your copies of “Divine Dragon – Excelion” will be in the GY and you choose a number of effects equal to the new amount.